Embed This Data

 - $25.1 billion

 - FDI Inflow:

-Although the oil sector has driven high GDP growth rates and is responsible for high average income levels, overall economic development has been uneven, and poverty remains a serious problem.
-Political instability has undermined prospects for economic reform, and extreme reliance on natural resource–driven investment has left the economy vulnerable to external price shocks.
-More than half of the workforce is estimated to work in the informal economy.
+Oil has driven high GDP growth rates, but Equatorial Guinea’s overall economic development remains uneven, and poverty is pervasive.
+Political instability undermines prospects for reform, and extreme reliance on natural resource–driven investment has left the economy vulnerable to external price shocks.

-The top income and corporate tax rates are 35 percent.
-Other taxes include a value-added tax (VAT) and a tax on inheritance.
-The overall tax burden equals 2.4 percent of GDP.
-Government spending amounts to 45 percent of total domestic output, but substantial oil revenue has allowed the government to maintain low deficit and debt levels.
-Public debt is equivalent to less than 10 percent of GDP.
+The top personal income and corporate tax rates are 35 percent.
+Other taxes include a value-added tax and a tax on inheritance.
+The overall tax burden equals 2.3 percent of GDP.
+Government spending amounts to 42.6 percent of total domestic output, but substantial oil revenue has allowed the government to maintain low deficit and debt levels.
+Public debt equals less than 10 percent of GDP.

 High compliance costs slow licensing and increase the difficulty of starting a business.
 In the absence of private-sector employment opportunities, an organized labor market has not emerged.
 During the commodity boom, the state misused its substantial oil revenues to subsidize strategic sectors such as fisheries and agriculture.
 With the plunge in global oil prices in 2015, government revenues have plummeted.

 Equatorial Guinea’s average tariff rate was 15.6 percent as of 2007.
 Bureaucratic barriers interfere with international trade and investment flows.
 The government screens foreign investment and imposes some sectoral limits.
 Credit costs are high, and access to financing is limited.
 The government controls long-term lending through the state-owned development bank.